GTD asks us to “capture”, which means to write down stuff or use audio recordings or whatever.

 Sometimes it feels like writing down “Email Alice and Bob about how such-and-such” would take longer time than just writing & sending that actual email, if you have a good comfy modern email app, especially if you’re capturing with some level of detail what the email is about.

-In the modern era, that’s not just true for email; there are plenty of other things we do that work similarly.
+In the modern era, that’s true for more things than email; there are plenty of other things we do that work similarly.

 GTD has the two-minute rule to prevent this; when things would be quicker to just do, you just do them instead of forcing them through the system.